Houston Rockets @ Miami Heat Picks and Predictions - February 28th 2026

 Betting lines for Houston Rockets at Miami Heat

-In this matchup-driven spot, Houston Rockets data points are good keeping in view: last-five ATS: 4-1-0 and a second marker in average margin: 58.
+In this away-tilting spot, Houston Rockets data points are good keeping in view: last-five ATS: 4-1-0 and a second marker in average margin: 58.
 If you are double-checking form against price movement, Houston Rockets odds page keeps the view clear and current.

-In a context-first setup, Miami Heat can be framed through a straight two-stat lens: last-five ATS: 3-2-0 and as well last-five over-under: 4-1-0.
+In a response-focused setup, Miami Heat can be framed through a straight two-stat lens: last-five ATS: 3-2-0 and as well last-five over-under: 4-1-0.
 For home-side context as lines settle, Miami Heat odds page is a handy page to revisit near tip.

 Injury Update for Houston Rockets at Miami Heat: Who Is Out and Who Is Questionable